Afghanistan probes reports Iranian guards forced migrants into river

-HERAT, Afghanistan (Reuters) - Afghan officials on Sunday were hunting for Afghan migrants in a river bordering Iran after reports that Iranian border guards tortured dozens and threw them into the water to keep them out of Iran.
+HERAT, Afghanistan/KABUL (Reuters) - Afghan officials were hunting on Sunday for Afghan migrants in a river bordering Iran after reports that Iranian border guards tortured dozens and threw them into the water to keep them out of Iran.

-The reports could trigger a diplomatic crisis between Iran and Afghanistan at a time when the coronavirus pandemic has seen a mass exodus of Afghan migrants from Iran with many testing positive.
+Authorities in western Herat province said they retrieved 12 bodies from the Harirud river and at least eight other people were missing.

-Up to 2,000 Afghans cross the border from Iran, a global coronavirus hotspot, into the western Afghan province of Herat each day.
+The incident could trigger a diplomatic crisis between Iran and Afghanistan at a time when the coronavirus pandemic has seen an exodus of Afghan migrants from Iran, with many testing positive.
+Up to 2,000 Afghans cross the border from Iran, a coronavirus hotspot, into Herat each day.

-Afghanistan’s foreign ministry said on Saturday an inquiry had been launched and a senior official in the presidential palace in Kabul said initial assessments suggested at least 70 Afghans trying to enter Iran from Herat were beaten and pushed into the Harirud river.
+Afghanistan’s foreign ministry said on Saturday an inquiry had been launched.
+A senior official in the presidential palace in Kabul said initial assessments suggested at least 70 Afghans trying to enter Iran from Herat were beaten and pushed into the Harirud river on Saturday.

 Abbas Mousavi, a spokesman for Iran’s foreign ministry, said the “incident” took place on Afghan soil.